silvermine/standardization/src/release-it-config/README.md

    package.json.
    * Pushes the tag to your repository.

+## Print the changelog

+You can use the tool to get a report of the latest changes (even for a pre-release):

+`silvermine-release --changelog`

 ## NPM Scripts

 To avoid having to install the global package, you can also add npm scripts